AI For No-Cool HVAC Calls

 No-cool and weak-airflow calls

-Homeowners, tenants, or managers reporting hot rooms, weak airflow, warm air, frozen coils, or a system that will not keep up.
+Homeowners, tenants, or managers reporting hot rooms, weak airflow, warm air, frozen coils, tripped-system language, or a system that will not keep up.

-Outcome: Capture urgency and route through the approved no-cool dispatch path.
+Outcome: Capture urgency and send the caller through the approved no-cool dispatch, diagnostic, estimate, or callback path.

 Sleep-restoration and vulnerable-occupant calls